 Sarajevo International Airport (SJJ) is known as Butmir Airport and handles domestic, as well as, international flights to destinations in Europe and Asia.
 The busiest routes are to Istanbul, Dubai, Vienna, Zagreb and Munich.

-We provide transfers from Sarajevo Airport to Bihac, Jahorina, Medjugorje and other destinations.
-You can receive an instant quote prior to your travel.
-The taxi fare from Sarajevo Airport to Sarajevo starts from EUR 29, one way.
+City Airport Taxis offers transfers from Sarajevo International to Bihac, Jajce, Medjugorje and other destinations.
+You can receive an instant quote before you travel.
+The taxi fare from Sarajevo International to Sarajevo starts from EUR 29, one way.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.